Fungal Vaginitis Treatment Lahore | Hymen Repair | Vaginal Infection

 Wet Mount Method

 Budding yeast, vaginal pH is < 4.5, pseudohyphae, or mycelia are visible on a wet mount, especially with KOH.
-If signs suggest candidal vaginitis but symbols such as vulvar irritation are absent and microscopy does not identify fungal elements, fungal culture is done.
-Female with frequent reappearances require a culture to confirm the analysis and to rule out non-albicans Candida infections.
+If signs suggest candidal vaginitis but symbols such as vulvar irritation are absent and microscopy does not identify fungal elements, a fungal culture is done.
+Females with frequent reappearances require a culture to confirm the analysis and to rule out non-albicans Candida infections.

 Avoidance of Excess Moisture Accumulation

 Frequent recurrences involve long-term suppression with oral and topical drugs (fluconazole 150 mg monthly to weekly or ketoconazole 100 mg once/day for 6 months).
-Suppression is effective only while the medicines are being taken.
-These medicines may be contraindicated in patients with liver sicknesses.
-Patients taking ketoconazole should be examined occasionally with liver function tests.

 Clindamycin (Cleocin) is also effective for fungal vaginitis treatment.
 Because of concerns about the possible aspects of these treatments on the developing fetus, they may be different for pregnant women.
 Routine treatment of sex partners is not necessary.
-Because it does not seem to affect either the outcome of treatment or the chance of getting infected again.

 - Having sex with only one uninfected partner.

 - Not having sex.